Alexander454584/CredaCashUI/README.md

 - **Storage**: 200 MB free space

 ## Getting Started
-Before using **CredaCashUI**, we strongly recommend reviewing the logic and principles of CredaCash on [credacash](https://credacash.com).
+Before using **CredaCashUI**, we strongly recommend reviewing the logic and principles of [СredaСash](https://credacash.com).
 This will help you understand its features and maximize the interface’s potential.
 Once installed, launch the app from your desktop shortcut or Start menu to manage your assets with ease.

 ## Contributing
 This project lives through community support!
 Get involved: